towerdigital/kaseyaws/README.md

 A simple Ruby Gem that provides a Ruby client for Kaseya's VSA web service.

-This is currently a work in progress, as all Kaseya web service operations are not implemented yet.
+This is currently a work in progress, as all Kaseya web service operations are not yet implemented.

 [The offical documentation for the Kaseya VSA web service](http://tinyurl.com/kaseyavsaws)